iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Hahn Banach Theorem and its Corollaries.md

 > 2. $p:Z\mapsto \mathbb R$ be a sub-linear functional.
 > Then it's possible to extend $f$ to $\tilde f: X\mapsto \mathbb R$, such that $f = \tilde f$ on $Z$, and $\tilde f \le p$ on $X$.
 >
-> Referenced from (4.2-1) from Kryzig's textbook, intrductory functional analysis.
+> Referenced from (4.2-1) from Kryzig's textbook, introductory functional analysis.

 **Note**: